 |Output:||End of year Report including abundance estimate and temporal pattern of migration.|

-No hay fotos para Acoustic surveys of Humpback Whales in Southern Mozambique
+No pictures for Acoustic surveys of Humpback Whales in Southern Mozambique

 |Implementing Agency||Centre for Marine Science and Technology|